Know Your Skin and Best Sunscreen for It

 Sunscreen’s importance is only growing in today’s world as atmospheric conditions, the beauty market, and cancer rates are changing.
 The depleting ozone layer allows for increased UV radiation, and to no surprise—skin cancer is the most prevalent form of cancer being diagnosed in the United States.
 Additionally, the beauty market is recognizing these factors and making more cosmetics with UV protection.

 With the variety of products available on the market, choosing the right sunblock may present a challenge.
 Which SPF is correct?
 What ingredients should be avoided?
 Which type is best for acne-prone skin?
 Barba Skin Clinic can help you when it comes to choosing the right sunscreen product.

 Know Your SPF’s

 Sun protection factor (SPF) is often not fully understood by shoppers.
-SPF refers to the time it takes for people to burn with sunscreen opposed to those without.
+SPF refers to the time it takes for people to burn with sunscreen as opposed to those without.
 For instance, someone wearing an SPF of 50 could stay out 50 times longer than someone who became burned after a certain amount of time.